 The service promotes equity of access to their facility through a well-documented entry and decline process.
 The registered nurse assesses, plans, reviews and evaluates residents' needs, outcomes, and goals with the resident and/or family/whānau input and are responsible for each stage of service provision.
 The electronic care plans demonstrate service integration.
-There is a plan in place for registered nurses to review assessments and care plans on the resident's six-month anniversary.
+There is a sixmonthly plan in place for registered nurses to review the resident's assessments and care plans.